 With such an abundance of art and creativity and so many choices, where to begin?
 This broad-brushstroke plan for exploring the art scene in Sonoma County is just one of many possibilities.
-Look for upcoming or annual art events in our Sonoma County Calendar of Events or check out our Guide to Current Art Exhibits.
+Look for upcoming or annual art events in our Sonoma County Calendar of Events.

-Begin your artistic tour in the relaxed and artistic little town of Sebastopol, at the Sebastopol Center for the Arts (SCA) (282 S. High St., 707-829-4797).
+Begin your artistic tour in the relaxed and artistic little town of Sebastopol, at the Sebastopol Center for the Arts.
 Serving the greater Bay Area, this vibrant regional art center has been the hub of art activities of all types for over 25 years.

 Then take a walking tour of Main Street to see murals, interesting shops (herbs, rocks, one-of-a-kind jewelry, art supplies, bookstores), and art galleries.
-The Sebastopol Gallery (150 N. Main St., 707-829-7200) features fine art and crafts by Sonoma County artists in a variety of media including paintings, prints, ceramics, woodwork, glass, metal, and photography.
+The Sebastopol Gallery features fine art and crafts by Sonoma County artists in a variety of media including paintings, prints, ceramics, woodwork, glass, metal, and photography.

 Now it’s time to get in your car to continue your art tour.
 Begin by driving west on Bodega Avenue (Highway 12), then turn right on Florence Avenue to see whimsical outdoor sculptures by Patrick Amiot and his wife, Brigitte Laurent.
 Their work can be seen throughout Sebastopol, but most profusely here on Florence Avenue, where numerous sculptures sprout in front yards up and down the street.
 Drive carefully, it is a neighborhood.